philippkohn/ConditionalAccessforZeroTrustResources/README.md

 ## Licensing & Usage Rights

 This project adheres to the licensing of the original repository.
-For details, please refer to the LICENSE information within the repo.
+For details, please refer to the [Title](LICENSE) information within the repo.

 ## Future Roadmap